-Lately, I’ve been tinkering with my “Digital Sovereignty” infrastructure, and a core necessity is YouTube downloading.
-While there are plenty of tools out there, YouTube’s increasing restrictions on n-sig (a dynamically generated signature via obfuscated JS) have caused many open-source projects to “wipe out” when fetching high-quality audio tracks.
+Lately, I’ve been cleaning up my own download tools, and one recurring need is YouTube downloading.
+While there are plenty of tools out there, YouTube’s increasing restrictions on n-sig have caused many open-source projects to fail when fetching high-quality audio tracks.

 1. Architecture: Why the Complexity?